 The series itself is also a good example of the sort of series that we in Britain used to excel at producing.
 Series that took their time and were not rushed.
 Series that allow the actors to convey all we need (no need for fancy editing, or for intrusive music in every scene).

 My favourite scenes are the following.
 The “so, you’ve come out at last” scene where Jane becomes ill and faints.
 The proposal scene.
 The scene on the stairs where Rochester says he thinks Jane looks depressed.
 Young Jane standing up to Mrs. Reed.
 All the scenes with Grace Poole.
 Jane saving Rochester from the fire, and their conversation afterwards.
 Jane asking for permission to go and visit her aunt.
 Rochester looking at Jane’s paintings.
 The aftermath of Mason getting attacked by Bertha.
 The gypsy fortune scene.
 All the scenes where Jane is staying with the Rivers siblings.
 The “is this my mustard seed?” scene.
 Rochester greeting Jane in the grounds when she returns from her aunts house.
 Rochester begging Jane to stay with him.
 The final scenes.

 If there is a downside to the series I would say it lies in the casting of Zelah.
 Whilst she is superb as Jane, she looks much older than Jane’s eighteen years.
 This seems to always be a problem in all of the adaptations.
-Timothy is also more handsome than the Rochester of the novel (who to my mind resembles how George C. Scott looked in the 1970 film)but he really is the best actor to capture the personality and torment of the man.
+Timothy is also more handsome than the Rochester of the novel (who to my mind resembles how George C. Scott looked in the 1970 film)but Timothy really is the best actor to have been able to so perfectly capture the personality and torment of the man he plays.

 I’d love to hear from you what you think of this series?
 What are your favourite screen adaptations of this story?
 Leave your comments below.